5 Best Float Fishing Lines For 2023

 I put this client at the top of the pool so he could fish it more effectively.
 You can see where the river goes from shallow where he is standing to deeper where his float is.

-Some float fishing lines are heavier than others.
-Fluorocarbon as an example is known to be a denser line and it sinks, as does some copolymer lines and even some heavier monofilament lines.
+Some float lines are heavier than others and should not be used, or you might have problems.
+Fluorocarbon is known to be a denser line, and it sinks, as do some copolymer lines, and even some heavier monofilament lines sink.

-The best float fishing lines should be strong but also as thin as possible and they should float or be neutral buoyancy.
+The best lines for float fishing should be strong but also as thin as possible, and they should float or be neutral buoyancy.
 Thicker, heavier lines sink!

-When the line floats it can easily be mended if needed, it doesn’t get dragged around by the current which can pull the float in an unwanted direction, and your hook sets are easier because your line lifts up off the water better with a floating line.
+When the line floats, it can easily be mended if needed.
+A floating line doesn’t get dragged around by the current as much, which can pull the float in an unwanted direction, and your hook sets are easier because your line lifts up off the water better with a floating line.

 What Pound Test Mainline Should You Use For Centerpin Fishing?